March 7 - April 13, 2019

-In Compendium, she intervenes an old accounting book, into which pages in the 1950s and 1960s, a Colombian lady had glued various newspaper clippings that caught her attention or reflected her concerns at the time: a sort of “public journal.” the artist crosses out or transforms the headlines, overlaying them with other images, negatives, and photographic plates.
+In Compendium, she intervenes an old accounting book, into which pages in the 1950s and 1960s, a Colombian woman had glued various newspaper clippings that caught her attention or reflected her concerns at the time: a sort of “public journal.”
+The artist crosses out or transforms the headlines, overlaying them with other images, negatives, and photographic plates.

 In Perímetros, it is neither photographic paper nor the accessories of the trade that constitute the primary element of her work, but rather the typed text of the agrarian law of 2011.
 On the blank pages of old land registry books, it takes the outlines of trees, planted by landless campesinos.